Felipe-martins1/simple-tcp-server-client-cpp/README.md

 This is a simple TCP server-client implementation in C++.
 It demonstrates how to establish a TCP connection between a server and a client, and exchange messages over the network.

+The project involves the operation of three servers, primarily focusing on two main operations: findAll and findOne.

+In the findAll operation, the server is tasked with searching for all information across the three servers and storing it in shared memory.
+Access to this shared memory is restricted through the implementation of a semaphore.

+On the other hand, the findOne operation involves searching for a specific piece of data on one of the three servers using pipes.

 ## Prerequisites

 Before running the code, make sure you have the following: